-In part 3 of this blog post series about digital sport and fan engagement, we turn our attentions to the growing field of eSports.
+In part 3 of this blog post series about digital sport and fan engagement, we turn our attentions to the growing field of esports.
 Playing video games competitively has been around since arcade and home computer gaming became popular in the 1980’s.
 In this article we look at the rise of competitive video gaming, esports, sports fans and the future.

 “It’s not hard to see the appeal.
-Money and viewers have been steadily flowing into the e-sports space, turning it from a fringe hobby into a remarkably lucrative phenomenon.
-According to market analyst group Newzoo, the global market for e-sports is expected to top $922 million in 2018, with an estimated 221 million fans across the world” – Andrew Webster, The Verge
+Money and viewers have been steadily flowing into the e-sports space, turning it from a fringe hobby into a remarkably lucrative phenomenon.” – Andrew Webster, The Verge

-In fact, a new report by Newzoo predicts that with the launch of more eSports genres, the audience will surpass that of the global audience of tennis in the US by three years.
+In fact, a report by Newzoo predicts that with the launch of more eSports genres, the audience will surpass that of the global audience of tennis in the US.
 Their predictions have been quite accurate over the years, so when they say that the League of Legends World finals will attract more viewers than the most popular rugby tournament in the world (125 million viewers of the Six Nations), you can see why traditional sports clubs are taking notice.
-Professional eSports players have also been compared to professional sports people
+Professional esports players have also been compared to professional sports people.

-“If you follow the daily routines of professional players, you will see that they engage in physical conditioning, psychological training, a diet designed for a certain goal, so it is quite similar to the regime of a real-life athlete.” – Thiago Diniz, 2008 world champion of Battle for Middle Earth
+“If you follow the daily routines of professional players, you will see that they engage in physical conditioning, psychological training, a diet designed for a certain goal, so it is quite similar to the regime of a real-life athlete.” – Thiago Diniz, World champion of Battle for Middle Earth

 You may be wondering what the connection is between sports clubs and fan engagement given we have seen that eSports is a mind game rather than a sport.
 In this blog post series on digital sport and fan engagement, we’ve discussed how sports clubs and players are using popular new technologies to reach a global audience including a fanbase of young, hyperdigitalized fans.
-Because eSports has grown to impact on the lives of so many young people through playing, competing and watching tournaments, it has come to the attention of sports clubs as a way to build their brands.
+Because esports has grown to impact on the lives of so many young people through playing, competing and watching tournaments, it has come to the attention of sports clubs as a way to build their brands.
 The FIFA Soccer series has so far been an important way for football clubs and organisations to engage with the eSports world.
-This short video trailer below for the forthcoming FIFA 2019 game received 10 million views on YouTube.
+This FIFA 2021 video trailer below received millions of views on YouTube.
 With each release, the graphics and gameplay become ever closer to the real thing.
 Choosing to play as Liverpool in the new game, you will hear the crowd singing their famous song “You’ll never walk alone” and see Champions League graphics just like on TV.

-Whilst the English and other European football clubs are entering eSports through the FIFA route, other clubs are taking a more holistic view of eSports.
-Santos FC in Brazil for example have taken the unique step of carefully learning about the eSports industry through working with a partner and then creating tournaments in some of the top eSports games including League of Legends, Counter Strike and Pro Evolution Soccer.
+Whilst the English and other European football clubs are entering esports through the FIFA route, other clubs take a more holistic view of eSports.
+Santos FC in Brazil for example carefully learned about the esports industry through working with a partner and then creating tournaments in some of the top esports games including League of Legends, Counter Strike and Pro Evolution Soccer.

 Graphics, sound, gameplay and tactics within video games will continue to improve, further blurring the boundaries between the game and reality.

-“ESports already is a significant part of video game culture, and has the potential to reach a much wider audience ,and may challenge the hegemony of sports such as football as the worlds favourite game” – Muriel & Crawford in Video Games as Culture (2018)
+“Esports already is a significant part of video game culture, and has the potential to reach a much wider audience ,and may challenge the hegemony of sports such as football as the worlds favourite game” – Muriel & Crawford in Video Games as Culture

 What do you think about eSports?
 What kind of opportunities are there?
-Will the divisions between sport and eSport become more blurred in the future?
+Will the divisions between sport and esport become more blurred in the future?
 In part 4, we discuss the Internet of Things and fan engagement.